josh-works/git_practice/readme.md

 - branches. (make them dumb)
 - adding and committing
 - modify this document.
+- delete our master branch, because why not?
 - ohshitgit

 ### Make a new repo